 Functional Value: 1 Being Low, 10 Being High–Walkout Push Up–10

 Of course it would be easier to just say the standard push up would qualify as the next go to for functional strength in terms of essential bodyweight movement.
-Even though this is the case the walkout push up adds an entirely new dynamic to the movement that I prefer to implement in terms of helping my students achieve optimal function.
+Even though this is the case the walkout push up adds an entirely new dynamic to the movement.
+I prefer to implement this one in terms of helping my students achieve optimal function.

 This movement requires you to start from the standing position first and from there you descend down into the squat position in order to place your hands on the ground.
 From here you walkout on your hands extending your body horizontally along the ground until you’re set into an upright push up position.